joel2048/Mini_Project_3/README.md

     X-Create random seeds for all other tables

-    -Build route/controller/service logic for all requests
+    Build route/controller/service logic for all requests:

         X-show product list (read)